 Call 1-800-474-1912 for more information about visiting the museum or becoming a museum volunteer.

-- The Girl Scout Museum at Daisy's Place
+Welcome to the Girl Scout Museum at Daisy's Place!

-You’re welcome to choose from the SWAPS (Small Whatchamacallits Affectionately Pinned Somewhere) in a museum basket, and we hope you’ll bring some SWAPS to add!
-SWAPS are inexpensive little pins or gifts traded among Girl Scouts from different places to show where they are from – or who they are.
+Choose one of the SWAPS (Small Whatchamacallits Affectionately Pinned Somewhere) from the museum basket, and bring your own to add!
 Be sure to attach a pin and put your troop number and city on your SWAPS.
 Have fun!

 Smithsonian Doll – Mabel Pain